ome/design/viewer_controls.md

 - At Event
  - check against settings prior to action
 - Action
- - saves settings for current image and current user
+ - saves settings for current image and current user.
+If a lut is selected, the name of the lut will be saved e.g. ``cool.lut``
  - trigger a "update thumbnail" event i.e. update thumbnail under User setings and thumbnail on left-hand side need to be updated